-A Death Benefit or a withdrawal amount will be calculated under cooling-off periods as described in those sections.
-However, Generation Life will restrict any withdrawal paid to the maximum amount determined under the CAS in all circumstances
+A Death Benefit, Withdrawal Benefit or amount paid to you if you exercise your cooling-off rights will be calculated as described in those sections.
+However, Generation Life will restrict any withdrawal paid to the maximum determined under the CAS in all circumstances.